The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Detailed Large Sample Theory

 ${\sf S}.3$. $\widehat{\Delta}$, the estimator of $\Delta$, belongs to $\mathcal{F}$ with probability approaching $1$ and obeys a functional central limit theorem, namely, where $a_n$ is a sequence such that $a_n \to \infty$ as $n \to \infty$, and $x \mapsto G_{\infty}(x)$ is a tight process that has almost surely uniformly continuous sample paths on $B(\XX)$.

-\begin{remark}[Sufficient Conditions for ${\sf S}.3$] In the parametric and semiparametric models of Examples 1--3, ${\sf S}.3$ holds under weak conditions that guarantee asymptotic normality of the ML, OLS and QR estimators.
+In the parametric and semiparametric models of Examples 1--3, ${\sf S}.3$ holds under weak conditions that guarantee asymptotic normality of the ML, OLS and QR estimators.
 For the QR estimator in Example \ref{example:cqf} where the unobserved rank is one of the covariates, these conditions include that the density of $Y$ conditional on $X$ be bounded away from zero \cite{koenker:book}, which is facilitated by excluding tail quantile indexes.